vanhoangkha/Networking-fundamentals/Day16_Subnetting_VLSM_Part3.md

 0000 1010 .
 0000 0000 .
 000 | 00000 .
 0000 0000
 1111 1111 .
 1111 1111 .
 111 | 00000 .
 0000 0000

-255.255.224.0 is the Mạng con mask
+255.255.224.0 is the Network con mask

 The answer is /19 (/8 + /11 = /19)

-How many hosts per Mạng con?
+How many hosts per Network con?
 There are 13 host bits remaining so:

-2^13 - 2 = 8190 hosts per Mạng con
+2^13 - 2 = 8190 hosts per Network con

 ---

-VARIABLE-LENGTH Mạng con MASKS (VLSM)
+VARIABLE-LENGTH Network con MASKS (VLSM)

-- Until now, we have practiced Chia mạng con using FLSM (Fixed-Length Mạng con Masks).
+- Until now, we have practiced Chia mạng con using FLSM (Fixed-Length Network con Masks).
-- This means that all of the subnets use the same prefix length (ie: Chia mạng con a Class C Mạng into 4 subnets using /26)
+- This means that all of the subnets use the same prefix length (ie: Chia mạng con a Class C Network into 4 subnets using /26)
-- VLSM (Variable-Length Mạng con Masks) is the process of creating subnets of different sizes, to make your use of Mạng addresses more efficient.
+- VLSM (Variable-Length Network con Masks) is the process of creating subnets of different sizes, to make your use of Network addresses more efficient.
 - VLSM is more complicated than FLSM, BUT it's easy if you follow the steps correctly.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/30a08f93-796a-4fe9-854e-58af0bcbd69b)